PatBall1/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: PhD in Tropical Forest Ecology

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: University of Cambridge
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I use remote sensing technologies to understand how forests are changing through time.

 interests:
 - Artificial Intelligence